json-api/json-api/_format/1.1/index.md

 A client **MAY** use the `profile` media type parameter in an `Accept` header to request that the server apply one or more profiles to the response document.
-When such a request is received, a server **SHOULD** attempt to apply the requested profiles to its response.
+When such a request is received, a server **SHOULD** attempt to apply the requested profile(s) to its response.

 For example, in the following request, the client asks that the server apply the `http://example.com/last-modified` profile and the